OliviaRodri/CEA_DEEP_LEARNING/README.md

 - Decision made: As a group, we decided “no, vehicle and snap benefits would be a better indicator for the Machine Learning.”

-How data was split for Training and Testing Sets:
+**Description of how data was split for Training and Testing Sets:**

 - After the original dataset csv file was imported as the file `food_atlas_df`, it was preprocessed in two paths.
 One set with the purpose to use for Training the Neural Network Model, and one set of data as the subset for the Austin Metro Area that was used for Testing.
 - The dataframe used for Training was the `food_desertUS_df` set, and incorporates all original 72,864 rows of U.S. Census Tract data, preprocessed with model's X-Features with the generated y-Target as the Output for "Income".
 - A new dataframe was generated to be the Test data, `food_desert_Austin_df`, and included data only for the Census Tracts within the five Counties for the Austin Metro Area.
 In comparison, this data consists of 350 rows of data, with similar preprocessing for the same X-Features and y-Target for "Income".
 - To convey the Neural Net Model's Callbacks with Checkpoints and Weights, the Hierarchical Data Format HDF5 as used for saving the weights, and then to load the model for use in the Test of the Austin Metro only data.

-Description of current accuracy score: (Please see the images below that highlight the Machine Learning Accuracy evaluation.)
-- Training Accuracy, using full U.S. Census Tract data: 96.30%, with Loss of 0.112
-- Testing Accuracy, on Test group of Austin-Metro-Area data: 94.32%, with Loss of 0.158
-- The accuracy score from the training set is relatively high, and with low loss.
-The model's weights are used with the test data model, and with a very similar value for accuracy as a result.

-Description of the model and its limitations and benefits:
+**Description of the model choice and its limitations and benefits:**

 Three models were used: Neural Network and two Supervised models (Easy Ensemble AdaBoost Classifer and Balanced Random Forest)